Keyfactor EJBCA CA Integration for SSH

 To add a Keyfactor EJBCA CA for SSH in the Admin UI, follow these steps.

-1. From the Certificate Authorities page, click Add certificate authority.
+1. From the Settings > Credentials Management page in the Certificate Authorities tab, click Add certificate authority.

 2. Enter the Name for the CA (any name).